Simple Lead Changes

 If you are consistently late, I would say the horse is not reacting to your leg aids.
 I would go back to exercises that ask for more collection: make him lope-walk-lope or lope-stop-lope.
 When you go back to a jog, the horse should be sharper because you’ve been making him work harder to pick himself up.

-Be patient: When you take a horse off the rail and start doing things, they get more anxious because you’re asking more of them.
+When you take a horse off the rail and start doing things, they get more anxious because you’re asking more of them.
 You’re using all your aids, and it challenges them, and you’ve got to keep their confidence in you.

 If you get frustrated and punish them by getting after them with your spur or hand and you make them scared of you, then you’ve ruined your good work.
 I’ve seen that happen when people’s tempers get the best of them.